April 1, 2016

-- Some municipalities and organizations such as Alberta Foundation for Wild Sheep and local Fish and Game Associations are now offering bounties for dead wolves.
-Though Alberta Sustainable Resource Development is nominally responsible for managing wildlife in Alberta, they refuse to become involved in these highly questionable bounty schemes.
+Some municipalities and organizations such as Alberta Foundation for Wild Sheep and local Fish and Game associations are now offering bounties for dead wolves.
+Though Alberta Environment and Parks is nominally responsible for managing wildlife in Alberta, they refuse to become involved in these highly questionable bounty schemes.

 The inter-relationship between wolves and their mostly wild ungulate prey is an essential part of healthy ecosystems, especially for wildlife that occupy large, intact tracts of wilderness.
 For this inter-relationship to endure into the future, the following conditions must be met: